Table of Contents

 50cc Race: Age 4-8 50/2 stroke Production: This class includes DRR, Cobra etc. Factory built racing ATVs

 90 Stock Beginner: Age 3-8 90/4 stroke Production only, NO 2 STROKES.
+No Motor work allowed.
 Must be racing less than 2 years to be eligible.
+The following may be changed or added: tires (but no tire

 50cc 2 Stroke: Age 3-8 50/2 stroke, aftermarket items such as tie rods, A-arms, tires, wheels, etc. may be changed